 Our screen printing process

-We are specialists in the use of solvent based inks, the light-fastness and permanence of which are unparalleled, and we pride ourselves on the exacting execution of our craft.
+We are specialists in the use of both water-based and solvent-based inks, and we pride ourselves on the exacting execution of our craft.
 Whether it’s a large wash of solid spot-colour or the delicate interplay of subtle translucent inks, our expertise and understanding of the process produces jaw-dropping screen print on every occasion.

 An integral part of our studio procedure is the pre-press work we put in with our clients.
 Before a hard-proof or final edition is produced, we work closely with the artist to ensure that there is a clear understanding of how their artwork will become a print edition.
 The screen print process, by its nature, is far more interpretive than it is purely reproductive, and as such we ensure through conversation and soft-proofing that the final print will truly bring the artwork alive, as well as become an artwork in its own right.